 City of Rocks Loop (City of Rocks National Reserve, ID)

-Idaho’s City of Rocks National Reserve—one of only two national reserves in the National Park system—protects a 14,000-acre tract that includes an extensive cluster of granitic formations known as the “Silent City of Rocks.”
-While the chalky white and grey … Continue reading
+South Fork Trail, City of Rocks National Reserve, August 2022 Idaho’s City of Rocks National Reserve—one of only two national reserves in the National Park system—protects a 14,000-acre tract that includes an extensive cluster of granitic formations known as the “Silent City of Rocks.”
+While the chalky white and grey spires are perhaps not as …

 Box Canyon Springs (Thousand Springs State Park, ID)

 When approaching one of the many canyons of southwest Idaho, it is easy to have doubts: can such a feature even be possible amid all these flat plains?
-The crop fields of the Snake River Basin could pass, after all, … Continue reading
+The crop fields of the Snake River Basin could pass, after all, for the vast lowlands of Kansas or Nebraska.
+Yet suddenly there it is: heading south …

 Caves Trail (Craters of the Moon National Monument, ID)

 Following a volcanic eruption, underground lava tubes serve as thoroughfares for draining molten lava.
 When the lava cools and remaining flows drain out of the tubes, the subterranean passageways remain, leaving behind caves to explore.
-There are several spots in … Continue reading
+There are several spots in the United States to see lava tubes, including Lava Beds National Monument in northern California, …

 Inferno Cone (Craters of the Moon National Monument, ID)

 “A weird and scenic landscape, peculiar to itself” is how President Calvin Coolidge described the volcanic, lunar-like landscape in south-central Idaho when he created Craters of the Moon National Monument in 1924.
-In the years before the designation, hearty explorers … Continue reading
+In the years before the designation, hearty explorers and geologists had crisscrossed and documented the unique volcanic features of the area, discovering a …